thefirstcoder/GithubUsers/README.md

 # githubUsers
-statistics of the github users
+statistics of the github users.
+And then, I will add repositories of the item which clicked.